wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 ### The second law and the definition of entropy

+#function/state #function/entropy
-A system can in principle undergo an indefinite number of processes under the con- straint that energy is conserved.
-While the first law of thermodynamics identifies the allowed changes, a new state function, the entropy S, is needed to identify the spontaneous changes among the allowed changes.
-The second law of thermody- namics may be expressed as

-The entropy of a system and its surroundings increases in the course of a spontaneous change, AS jo >0.
+A system can in principle undergo an indefinite number of processes under the constraint that energy is conserved.
+While the first law of thermodynamics identifies the allowed changes, a new state function, the entropy $S$, is needed to identify the spontaneous changes among the allowed changes.
+The second law of thermodynamics may be expressed as: *The entropy of a system and its surroundings increases in the course of a spontaneous change, $\Delta{}S_{tot}>0$.*

-The law implies that for a reversible process, the sum of all changes in entropy, taken over all the systems participating in the process, AS jot, is zero.
+The law implies that for a reversible process, the sum of all changes in entropy, taken over all the systems participating in the process, $\Delta{}S_{tot}$, is zero.

 ### Reversible and non-reversible processes

-Any change in state of a system in thermal and mechanical contact with its sur- roundings at a given temperature is accompanied by a change in entropy of the system, dS, and of the surroundings, dS.y,:
+Any change in state of a system in thermal and mechanical contact with its surroundings at a given temperature is accompanied by a change in entropy of the system, $dS$, and of the surroundings, $dS_{sur}$:

+$$
-dS + dS yp 20 (1.26)
+dS + dS_{sur} \ge 0
+$$

+#process/reversible #process/irreversible

 The sum is equal to zero for reversible processes, where the system is always under equilibrium conditions, and larger than zero for irreversible processes.
 The entropy change of the surroundings is defined as

-d
-dS uy =f (1.27)
+$$
+dS_{sur}=-\dfrac{dq}{T}
+$$

-where dq is the heat supplied to the system during the process.
+where $dq$ is the heat supplied to the system during the process.
 It follows that for any change:

-as (1.28)
+$$
+dS \ge \dfrac{dq}{T}
+$$

-which is known as the Clausius inequality.
-If we are looking at an isolated system ds >0 (1.29)
+which is known as the **Clausius inequality**.
+If we are looking at an isolated system

+$$
+dS\ge{}0
+$$

+#clausius-inequality

 Hence, for an isolated system, the entropy of the system alone must increase when a spontaneous process takes place.
 The second law identifies the spontaneous changes, but in terms of both the system and the surroundings.
-However, it is pos- sible to consider the specific system only.
+However, it is possible to consider the specific system only.
 This is the topic of the next section.

 ### Conditions for equilibrium and the definition of Helmholtz and Gibbs energies

 Let us consider a closed system in thermal equilibrium with its surroundings at a given temperature 7, where no non-expansion work is possible.
 Imagine a change in the system and that the energy change is taking place as a heat exchange between the system and the surroundings.
 The Clausius inequality (eq.
 1.28) may then be expressed as

-ds -— 20 (1.30)
+(1.30)

 If the heat is transferred at constant volume and no non-expansion work is done,

-as -1U 59 (1.31)
+ (1.31)
-T

 The combination of the Clausius inequality (eq.
-1.30) and the first law of thermo- dynamics for a system at constant volume thus gives
+1.30) and the first law of thermodynamics for a system at constant volume thus gives

-TdS > dU (1.32)
+(1.32)

-Correspondingly, when heat is transferred at constant pressure (pV work only), TdS > dH (1.33)
+Correspondingly, when heat is transferred at constant pressure (pV work only),

+(1.33)

 For convenience, two new thermodynamic functions are defined, the Helmholtz (A) and Gibbs (G) energies:

 A=U -TS (1.34)

 and

 G=H-TS (1.35)

-For an infinitesimal change in the system dA = dU —TdS — SdT (1.36) and dG =dH —TdS — SdT (1.37)
+For an infinitesimal change in the system

+dA = dU —TdS — SdT (1.36)

+and

+dG =dH —TdS — SdT (1.37)

 At constant temperature eqs.
-(1.36) and (1.37) reduce to dA =dU —TdS (1.38) and dG =dH -TdS (1.39)
+(1.36) and (1.37) reduce to

+dA =dU —TdS (1.38)

+and

+dG =dH -TdS (1.39)

-Thus for a system at constant temperature and volume, the equilibrium condition is dApy =0 (1.40)
+Thus for a system at constant temperature and volume, the equilibrium condition is

+dApy =0 (1.40)

-Ina process at constant 7 and V in a closed system doing only expansion work it follows from eq.
+In a process at constant 7 and V in a closed system doing only expansion work it follows from eq.
 (1.32) that the spontaneous direction of change is in the direction of decreasing A. At equilibrium the value of A is at a minimum.
-For a system at constant temperature and pressure, the equilibrium condition is dG, =0 (1.41)
+For a system at constant temperature and pressure, the equilibrium condition is

+dG, =0 (1.41)

-Ina process at constant T and p in aclosed system doing only expansion work it fol-
+Ina process at constant T and p in a closed system doing only expansion work it follows from eq.

-lows from eq.
 (1.33) that the spontaneous direction of change is in the direction of decreasing G. At equilibrium the value of G is at a minimum.

-Equilibrium conditions in terms of internal energy and enthalpy are less appli- cable since these correspond to systems at constant entropy and volume and at con- stant entropy and pressure, respectively
+Equilibrium conditions in terms of internal energy and enthalpy are less applicable since these correspond to systems at constant entropy and volume and at constant entropy and pressure, respectively

 dUs y =0 (1.42)

 dH » =0 (1.43)

-The Helmholtz and Gibbs energies on the other hand involve constant tempera- ture and volume and constant temperature and pressure, respectively.
-Most experi- ments are done at constant T and p, and most simulations at constant T and V. Thus, we have now defined two functions of great practical use.
-In a spontaneous process at constant p and T or constant p and V, the Gibbs or Helmholtz energies, respec- tively, of the system decrease.
+The Helmholtz and Gibbs energies on the other hand involve constant temperature and volume and constant temperature and pressure, respectively.
+Most experiments are done at constant T and p, and most simulations at constant T and V. Thus, we have now defined two functions of great practical use.
+In a spontaneous process at constant p and T or constant p and V, the Gibbs or Helmholtz energies, respectively, of the system decrease.
 These are, however, only other measures of the second law and imply that the total entropy of the system and the surroundings increases.

 ### Maximum work and maximum non-expansion work

 The Helmholtz and Gibbs energies are useful also in that they define the maximum work and the maximum non-expansion work a system can do, respectively.
-The combination of the Clausius inequality TdS > dg and the first law of thermody- namics dU =dg + dw gives
+The combination of the Clausius inequality TdS > dg and the first law of thermodynamics dU =dg + dw gives

 dw = dU —TdS (1.44)

 Thus the maximum work (the most negative value of dw) that can be done by a system is

 dWypax = dU -TdS (1.45)

 At constant temperature dA = dU — TdS and

 Wmax = 4A (1.46)

 If the entropy of the system decreases some of the energy must escape as heat in order to produce enough entropy in the surroundings to satisfy the second law of thermodynamics.
 Hence the maximum work is less than| AU |.
 AA is the part of the change in internal energy that is free to use for work.
 Hence the Helmholtz energy is in some older books termed the (isothermal) work content.

 The total amount of work is conveniently separated into expansion (or pV) work and non-expansion work.

 dw =dWyon-e — PAV (1.47)